 Congratulations on your admission to Towson University.
 If you're still considering your college choices, we’re happy to help you decide if TU is right for you.

-We encourage you to visit campus again.
+We encourage you to visit us at our TU4U admitted student events or a campus tour.
 Get in touch with a counselor or the department for your planned major and ask tough questions.
 Come out for a game or a concert and feel the energy of our campus for yourself.
 Stop by the University Store and stock up on Tiger swag.
 Take a tour of the area and see why Baltimore is one of the top college towns in the country.

 When you’re ready to accept your offer of admission, just complete the following steps.
 We look forward to seeing you.

 To officially accept our offer of admission, please follow the instructions in your admission packet that was mailed to you.
 Submit your Enrollment Contract and $300 enrollment fee to University Admissions by May 1 for fall admission, or the specific date on your admission letter for spring admission.
 If you have questions, please contact University Admissions at 410-704-2113.

 If you've been admitted to the Honors College, you are officially accepting the Honors College offer of admission by submitting the Enrollment Contract and fee above.
 As a member of the Honors College, you understand that it is your responsibility to fulfill the Honors College curricular requirements in order to retain the honors scholarship and participate in the Honors College community during your undergraduate career at Towson University.
 If you have questions, please contact the Honors College at 410-704-4677.

 Towson will communicate with you using your TU student computing and email account, also referred to as your NetID.
 To get started, simply activate your NetID online.
 To complete the process, you will need your seven-digit TU student ID number, which you can find on your Offer of Admission letter.

 3. Submit your housing request.